Angle Cut Calculator

-Due to the nature of the right triangles, we can easily calculate the value of angle ß by finding the complementary angle of angle α:
+Due to the nature of the right triangles, we can easily calculate the value of by finding the complementary angle of :

 If you do not have a protractor in your workshop, here is another method on how to cut wood at an angle.
 You can use the cutting angles α and ß to determine other knee bracing measurements and mark them accordingly before cutting.
 By considering the illustration below showing the similar right triangles within the knee bracing, you can then mark where to cut on your plank:

-Now that we've determined all the details of our knee bracings, we can now cut the planks and install them afterwards.
+Now that we've determined all the details of our knee bracings, we can now cut the planks and install them afterward.

 Using our angle cut calculator

-From our example above, you can instantly determine the various dimensions and measurements of the knee bracing by entering the given values of plank thickness, length A, and length C in our angle cut calculator.
+From our example above, you can instantly determine the various dimensions and measurements of the knee bracing by entering the given values of plank thickness, length , and length in our angle cut calculator.